Privacy notice for job applicants

 We will only collect information about criminal convictions if it is appropriate given the nature of the role and where we are legally able to do so.

-We may have to share your data with third parties, including third-party service providers and other entities in the group.
+We may share your personal data with third parties, including recruitment agencies, third-party service providers and other entities in the DMH Stallard group.

 We have put in place measures to protect the security of your information and procedures to deal with any suspected data security breach.
 Details of these measures are available upon request.
 We will notify you and any applicable regulator of a suspected breach where we are legally required to do so.